Embedded Networking and communication

 • How to monitor serial communication using Arduino IDE

 This week gave me a strong foundation in microcontroller communication.
-It was exciting to see how two boards could talk to each other using simple serial messages.
+It was exciting to see how two boards could talk to each other using simple serial messages and also controll out devices.
 I’m now looking forward to experimenting with more advanced protocols and wireless modules!